Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 - not disclosed (often to comply with regulation)
 - errors/corruption

 Some techniques can deal with these values automatically but usually additionally preprocessing is needed.
-We can have different approaches to dela with those values, all require first to evaluate if there is a correlation between the missing values and fraud behaviour (i.e. we cannot discard them outright, true also for outliers):
+We can have different approaches to deal with those values, all require first to evaluate if there is a correlation between the missing values and fraud behaviour (i.e. we cannot discard them outright, true also for outliers):
 - replace with different data
 - delete the data -> THIS ASSUMES THAT IT IS IRRELEVANT
 - keep the data -> can be linked to fraud so it is better to keep the data element in the model building